symfony/symfony-docs/components/validator/resources.rst

-The component provides a :class:`Symfony\\Component\\Validator\\Mapping\\Loader\\LoaderChain` class to chain multiple loaders.
-This means you can configure as many loaders as you want at the same time.
+The component provides a :class:`Symfony\\Component\\Validator\\Mapping\\Loader\\LoaderChain` class to execute several loaders sequentially in the same order they were defined:

 The ``ValidatorBuilder`` will already take care of this when you configure multiple mappings::